Phala-Network/solo-mining-scripts/README.md

 ### Troubleshooting

 The community is here to help!
 Check for [existing posts](https://forum.phala.network/c/mai/42-category/42) on our forum if you are stuck.
 In rare circumstances, your issue may be new; feel free to post it then so that we can help.
-For us to be able to help you, please read the [investigating the issue](#investigating-the-issue) first, so you know how and where to get your logs from prior to [posting].
+For us to be able to help you, please read the [investigating the issue](#investigating-the-issue) first, so you know how and where to get your logs from prior to posting.

 ### General